St. Peter's School, Barcelona

-Established in 1964, by José Mª Ginjaume Mencerré, Marian Garriga and Jaume Lerma, St. Peter's School is a bilingual school located in Barcelona, Spain.
+St. Peter's School is an international school located in Barcelona, Spain.
+It was founded in 1964 by Josep Maria Ginjaume i Mencerré, Mariano Garriga i Gimferrer, and Jaime Lerma i Macías.

 Overview

-St. Peter's School offers three IB programmes, validated by the International Baccalaureate: the Primary Years Programme, the Middle Years Programme and the Diploma Programme.
-It is the only IB World School in Barcelona that offers all three programmes.
-The school is accredited by the Spanish Ministry of Education, the Generalitat de Catalunya, and by the Best Schools in Spain CICAE.
-Students can also take the International Cambridge Examinations in secondary education and during pre-university education, as well as external examinations to acquire certificates in Languages (ESOL in English, and DELF in French).
+St. Peter's School offers the three programmes of the International Baccalaureate (IB): the Primary Years Programme (PYP), the Middle Years Programme (MYP), and the Diploma Programme (DP).

+The school is accredited by the Spanish Ministry of Education, the Generalitat de Catalunya, and the International Baccalaureate.
+It is listed in the *Barcelona Welcome Guide* published by the Barcelona City Council (Ajuntament de Barcelona).